tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 ## Run in Postman button {#runinpostmanbutton}

 In your Getting Started tutorial, consider including a Run in Postman button.
 (Postman is a REST API GUI client that we explored earlier in [Submit requests through Postman](docapis_postman.html).)
-If you have your [API endpoints integrated in Postman](docapis_postman.html), you can export your Postman collections as a widget to embed in an HTML page.
+If you have your [API endpoints integrated with Postman](docapis_postman.html), you can export your Postman collections as a widget to embed in an HTML page.

 The [Run in Postman button](https://www.getpostman.com/integrations/run-button) provides a button that, when clicked, imports your API info into Postman so users can run calls using the Postman client.
 As such, the Run in Postman button provides a way to import the interactive, try-it-out API explorer for your endpoints into a web page.